Victory Boulevard (Staten Island): Route description

 The street follows a path similar to the Staten Island Expressway, an integral Staten Island traffic route.
-Both roadways intersect Clove Road, Slosson Avenue, Todt Hill Road, Bradley Avenue, the Dr. Martin Luther King, Jr. Expressway, Richmond Avenue and the West Shore Expressway, as well as each other.
+Both roadways intersect Clove Road, Slosson Avenue, Todt Hill Road, Bradley Avenue, the Dr. Martin Luther King Jr. Expressway, Richmond Avenue and the West Shore Expressway, as well as each other.
 Forest Avenue, too, is intersected by both roads; however, these two intersections are on opposite sides of the island.

 Victory Boulevard is the only street on Staten Island that meets three different expressways by way of interchanges.
-It is exit 7 for the West Shore Expressway, exit 10 for the Staten Island Expressway westbound (exit 8 eastbound), and exit 11 for the Dr. Martin Luther King, Jr. Expressway.
+It is exit 7 for the West Shore Expressway, exit 10 for the Staten Island Expressway westbound (exit 8 eastbound), and exit 11 for the Dr. Martin Luther King Jr. Expressway.

 A number of prominent Staten Island sites and events are located along Victory Boulevard.
 Among these are the Travis Independence Day Parade, the Sylvan Grove Cemetery, the Mid-Island Little League field, and the College of Staten Island (CSI, formerly the Willowbrook State School).
 The Bulls' Head Tavern, a pub known for its Tory meetings during the American Revolution, also stood on Victory Boulevard, on the corner with Richmond Avenue.
+East of the Staten Island Railway mainline, the dead end at the eastern end of Victory Boulevard contains the Lyons Pool Recreation Center.